institutedata/capstone-NiKi0706/Documents/README/READMEFitnessBlogApp.md

 •	Users can engage with the community by commenting on blog posts.
 •	This feature allows users to share their thoughts, ask questions, and provide support to others.
 •	Articles covered would be fitness and health related.
+•	Feature to create a new post by user is also available, but needs future development and deployment.

 ### Access Workouts